4 tips for improving your Wi-Fi signal

 For some of us, it’s a source of entertainment; for others, it’s an essential connection to the world.
 For most, it’s both.
 One way or another, we’re dependent on a high-quality internet connection.
-According to a recent survey, 75% of Americans say a week without Wi-Fi would leave them grumpier than a week without coffee.
+According to a one survey, 75% of Americans said a week without Wi-Fi would leave them grumpier than a week without coffee.

 Oh, the horror.

-To help prevent breakdowns in connections and users alike, Network Engineering Technology instructor Guy Mitchell (Computer Systems Technology ’89) has 4 tips to help improve residential Wi-Fi networks.
+To help prevent breakdowns in connections and users alike, Network Engineering Technology instructor Guy Mitchell (Computer Systems Technology ’89) has four tips to help improve residential Wi-Fi networks.

 A wireless router is the heart of a Wi-Fi network.
 It pumps information between devices, printers, other gadgets and the web through the modem.
 Some modems have routers built in, but not all.

 Not all routers are created equal.
 Wireless A, Wireless B and Wireless G routers are out-of-date and slow.
 If you’re planning an eight-hour online videogame marathon, go with Wireless N or Wireless AC, which offers the fastest speed.

 “If you are still on the older technologies, then you are going to run into problems,” says Mitchell.

 Having the latest gadgets will also improve your Wi-Fi connection and speed.
 Routers funnel the internet to devices through a variety of frequencies.
 Older gadgets – early generation iPhones, iPads, Google tablets, etc. – are capable of using only a few of those frequencies.

 Having the latest gadgets will improve your Wi-Fi connection and speed.

 If everyone in the house uses older devices, they’ll “saturate” those frequencies, says Mitchell, slowing the connection.